Dual-Doctor Dental Template Customisation in 76 Days — White-Label for a US Marketing Agency

 Delivery & handoff final week Site live on Kinsta; agency AutoQA gates confirmed

-Development and QA ran concurrently — characteristic of template-customisation work, where no “QA phase” closes cleanly; the loop runs until the agency signs off.
+Development and QA ran concurrently — characteristic of template-customisation work, where no “QA phase” closes cleanly.
+The loop runs until the agency signs off.

 Team